 These plastic magazine strips are awesome!
 You simply find the midway point of the magazine (where the staples are seen) slip that half into the opening, and now you're able to easily add it to a hole-punch binder.
 They typically come in packs of 12 and can be found online or in office supply stores.
 Get them, they're great!

 2. Storage Bins with Lids

 Sometimes districts will provide teachers with office supplies, but other times not.
 Either way, it's a great idea (and I actually prefer) to have my own set of basic office supplies.
-I utilize the top shelf of my cart as my "rolling office" with my "desk supplies" quickly at my disposal: pencil, pen, eraser, Post-its, stapler, tape, dry erase markers/eraser, etc. As I'm teaching, I can quickly grab what I need instead of asking the students where their teacher keeps something and having a herd of kids scramble to run and get said item from their teacher's desk or closet.
+I utilize the top shelf of my cart as my "rolling office" with my desk supplies quickly at my disposal: pencils, pens, erasers, Post-its, stapler, tape, dry erase markers/eraser, etc. As I'm teaching, I can quickly grab what I need instead of asking the students where their teacher keeps something and having a herd of kids scramble to run and get said item from their teacher's desk or closet.
 I save lots of time and energy (and student accidents!) by just having my own supply on hand and would suggest the same for any cart teacher.
-But please remember....LABEL EVERYTHING!!!
-If you don't label things with your name, it WILL grow legs and go missing....trust me!
+But please remember this one thing...LABEL EVERYTHING!!!
+If you don't label things with your name, it WILL grow legs and go missing...trust me!

-So, those are a few examples of practical, organizational, and even decorative ideas that you can be on the lookout for in the stores while you’re beginning your cart prep planning.
+So, those are a few examples of practical, organizational, and even decorative ideas that you can be on the lookout for in the stores while you’re beginning your cart prep planning for the school year.
 Are there any *must have* items that you’ve found were quite handy in your cart teaching experience?
 Are you new to being on a cart and wondering what else should be purchased?
 Please feel free to share, ask, and comment below!

 Encouraging you to rock as you roll,